YDYordanov/Diffusion_JAX/README.md

 # Diffusion_JAX

-This is a coding exercise in implementing diffusion models in JAX.
+This is a coding exercise in implementing image models and diffusion in JAX.

-**Note:** this is a work in development; for educational purposes only.
+**Note:** This is a work in development; for educational purposes only.

+**Note:** I am new to JAX,
+diffusion, and image models.

 Using JAX from: [https://github.com/jax-ml/jax](https://github.com/jax-ml/jax).